 - The Silk Route: explores the mystery surrounding Varys, following the hinted silk route, to identify potential origin ties of Varys.
 This does not lead to Blackfyres or Targaryens, but to Qarth and leukism.

-- Ice Magic and Mirrors: NEW! (in cooperation with the Fattest Leech and Kissdbyfire) various essays investigating characters and scenes in which “mirror shields” or “mirror armor” appear.
-Such as Dany’s brass platter at Qarth, or Areo Hotah wearing mirror-armor in aDwD’s chapter The Watcher making him the sole POV in the books who characterizes the abilities of someone watching from behind a mirror.
+- Ice Magic and Mirrors: (some in cooperation with the Fattest Leech and Kissdbyfire) various essays investigating characters and scenes in which “mirror shields” or “mirror armor” appear.
+Such as Dany’s brass platter at Qarth, or Areo Hotah wearing mirror-armor in aDwD’s chapter, The Watcher, making him the sole POV in the books who characterizes the abilities of someone watching from behind a mirror.
 This also includes an analysis on the use of the character Mirrors in George’s novel the Armageddon Rag.
 An analysis of the Warrior’s Sons and Cersei’s arc with the Faith: Swords, Foxes and Beauty.
-Coming up (very) soon in this series: Jon as a parallel to Serwyn of the Mirror Shield.

 A few of my theories that I have not had time yet to incorporate in my blog but can be found on westeros.org are: